Sereg20/Task_Center/S4HANA_Cloud_config/1 Maintain Communication Users/README.md

 ![New Communication Systems](./Images/2.2.1.png "New Communication Systems")

-3. Fill in reauired fields
+3. Fill in the reauired fields

 - Host Name field - inbox_rest_url copied earlier.
 Remove **https://** from the front and **/task-center-service** from the end
 - Under OAuth 2.0 Settings, Auth.
-Endpoint - uaa –> url value copied earlier and append /oauth/authorize at the end
+Endpoint - uaa –> url value from BTP config steps and append /oauth/authorize at the end
-- Under OAuth 2.0 Settings, Token Endpoint - uaa –> url value copied earlier and append /oauth/token at the end
+- Under OAuth 2.0 Settings, Token Endpoint - uaa –> url value from BTP config steps and append /oauth/token at the end

 4. Enable OAuth 2.0 Identity Provider